KnightFaith/WORKSHOP_MC_Server_LUCAS_MIRANVILLE/README.md

   - Start with a wall filled grid
   - Picks a random cell and marks it as part of the maze then adds the wall of adjacent as unvisited (add to a wall list)
   - while wall list not emptied, pick random one.
 If only one cell out the 2 that it divides is visited mark it and the wall as part of the maze(passage);
+  - Then add neighbourings wall to wall's list -> restart Eller's
+  - Makes weird thing and row by row usefull for imperfect maze
+  - creates random row and connection to each of 'em
   -